Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Conclusions

 \section{Conclusions}

-This paper has proposed a novel environment-embedded vehicular channel model via SoM, where the SoM mechanism, i.e., mapping relationship between physical environment and electromagnetic space, has been explored based on a new dataset.
-By leveraging LiDAR point clouds for scatterer recognition, environment-channel non-stationarity and consistency have been modeled.
+This paper has proposed a novel multi-modal intelligent vehicular channel model via SoM to support the design of ITSs.
+In the proposed model, the SoM mechanism, i.e., mapping relationship between physical environment and electromagnetic space, has been explored based on a new dataset.
+With the help of multi-modal information from communication and LiDAR devices, by leveraging LiDAR point clouds for scatterer recognition, environment-channel non-stationarity and consistency have been modeled.
 Simulation results have demonstrated that the proposed approach has achieved a scatterer recognition accuracy of over 90\% and has exhibited an improvement of over 29.13\% compared to the random generation approaches.
-By further capturing environment-channel non-stationarity and consistency, the accuracy of the proposed environment-embedded vehicular channel model has been validated.
+By further capturing environment-channel non-stationarity and consistency, the accuracy of the proposed multi-modal intelligent vehicular channel model has been validated by comparing RT-based and simulation results.

 \ifCLASSOPTIONcaptionsoff

 \fi